w3c/wai-website/collections/_tips/writing.md

 ## Write meaningful text alternatives for images

 For every image, write alternative text that provides the information or function of the image.
-For purely decorative images, there is no need to write alternative text.
+For purely decorative images that convey no information, do not provide alternative text.

 {::nomarkdown}
 {% include_cached box.html type="start" title="Example: Using alternative text to communicate important information" class="example" %}